-Loans to parent undertaking represent the external borrowings that have been on-lent to the Company's parent undertaking and are governed by a loan agreement which gives the flexibility to charge interest on some or all of the loans to parent undertaking.
-In 2020, it was agreed between the Company and the parent undertaking that interest would be charged at €6.7 million (2019: €Nil million).
+Loans to parent undertaking represent external borrowings (pre-2021) that have been on-lent to the Company's parent undertaking and are governed by a loan agreement which gives the flexibility to charge interest on some or all of the loans to parent undertaking.
+In 2021, it was agreed between the Company and the parent undertaking that interest would be charged at €6.1 million (2020: €6.7 million).
 The Company considers the risk of default to be remote due to the credit quality of daa.